-I also speak to groups of teachers, librarians, writers, parents and children, and the general public.
+I speak to large and small groups of teachers, librarians, writers, parents and children, and the general public.
 Just ask!
 Past venues and events include:

 My fee varies depending on distance and number of programs.
 I offer substantial discounts to schools within two hours of Lancaster, PA.
 (This includes parts of Delaware, Maryland, and New Jersey as well as Pennsylvania.)
 I also offer discounts for multiple visits in one school district.

 Please email me for details, letting me know where you are and what schedule you have in mind: